Cassandra Failover and Consistency

 Cassandra Failover using Multi-Region, Multi-AZ

 We modified the above configuration for protection against region failure but without adding any additional nodes.
-In future, it can be enhanced with additional nodes.
+In future, we can enhance it with additional nodes as required.
 The beauty of Cassandra is that you do not have to over-provision infrastructure – nodes can be added dynamically without stopping operations (albeit carefully!)

 Shown below is the multi-region configuration.
 The definition of the DC was changed.
 We still use 2 DCs but now all 4 nodes in US-East are in a single DC while the 2 nodes in US-West are in the second DC.